 While it is possible to create a spreadsheet yourself to help you with your financial planning, it is not necessary.
 Many sources are available for you to use, and they have already done most of the work for you.

 It might be easier for you to start with a pre-made financial spreadsheet and then expand it when you need to.

-Vertex42 lists over a dozen free budget spreadsheets that work with Microsoft Excel, as well as some that are compatible with Apache OpenOffice Calc and Google Sheets.
+Vertex42 lists over a dozen free budget and personal finance spreadsheets that work with Microsoft Excel, as well as some that are compatible with LibreOffice Calc, Apache OpenOffice Calc, and Google Sheets.

 For those who want to track expenses against a budget, the Money Management Template is an excellent Excel or Calc spreadsheet that does not require the use of macros.

 Many of these spreadsheets include a demo video or tutorial, making the option more attractive for those not familiar with spreadsheets.

 It's Your Money Budget Spreadsheets